 “Simple hideaway high on the hill above Setubal, with quirky self-catering accommodation and stunning views out to sea”

-The main house holds 2 suites and 1 small double room, all with private entrances, while in the garden you'll find 3 more retreats: a windmill, a cabin and a huge suite tucked under the terrace.
+The main house holds an apartment, a suite and a small double room, all with private entrances, while in the garden you'll find 3 more retreats: a windmill, a cabin and a huge suite tucked under the terrace.
 Most have a kitchen or cooking corner so you can self-cater with ease.

 Our favourite was the Moinho do Luar (aka the windmill) which dates to 1802.
 Here you can lie in bed and gaze out through French windows on the ocean below - great for a special occasion.